A star reporter’s resignation, a racial slur and a newsroom divided: Inside the fallout at the New York Times

 “Ham-handed” is a generous description of what followed: a series of managerial convulsions that left nearly everyone unsatisfied and publicly exposed deep divides within the Times newsroom over race and the treatment of Black employees.
 From an initial HR investigation that led to minimal punishment for McNeil, to his abrupt resignation last week after that investigation became public knowledge and Baquet’s attempts to regulate the use of racist language, the result has been open argument among Times journalists about their newspaper’s relationship to free speech and systemic bigotry.

-“This was a tinderbox on top of other racial tinderboxes,” said a former Times employee — one of several past and present staffers who spoke to The Post on the condition of anonymity to speak candidly.
+“This was a tinderbox on top of other racial tinderboxes,” said a former Times employee — one of several past and present staffers who spoke to The Washington Post on the condition of anonymity to speak candidly.

 Some Times employees have been happy to do so in public, as have thousands of outsiders watching the fire burn.
 “It’s hard to imagine how the NYT could have done a more complete and efficient job of botching this situation with Donald McNeil and the racial slurs,” tweeted Bill Grueskin, a Columbia Journalism School professor and former editor at the Wall Street Journal.

 The high school excursion that ultimately sank McNeil’s 45-year-long career at the Times was one of the semiregular “student journeys” the newspaper sponsors.
-In the summer of 2019, a group of high-schoolers flew from Miami to Peru, where they explored the city of Lima and visited a small indigenous community on the outskirts of Cusco.
+In the summer of 2019, a group of high-schoolers flew from Miami to Peru, at the cost of $5,490 per student.
+They explored the city of Lima and visited a small Indigenous community on the outskirts of Cusco.
 They learned about women dying for lack of the HPV vaccine, and about some residents’ mistrust of modern medicine.

 McNeil joined them in the tour’s second week — an expert guide who would share with the teens his many years of experience covering medicine and disease around the world.